 - Sensory Seeking

 This is probably best described as your kid running through the Wal-Mart aisle and touching every single pillow in sight.
-Another fun fact: I am the adult who does the same.
+Fun fact: I am the adult who does the same.

 It just feels so great.
-One of the perks of being autistic (it’s not all doom and gloom, you know) is that stimming is the best.
+One of the perks of being autistic is that stimming is the best.
 It’s a way to experience the world around you more deeply than others do, and enjoying it even more so.
-People might not understand why I will touch EVERY fake plant visibly on display (reason #35 why I can’t be left alone in the craft store), but that’s okay.
+People might not understand why I will touch EVERY fake plant visibly on display, but that’s okay.
 I’m still going to touch that fake moss and squeak.

 The best summary I can give: happy flapping!